amin-ruhul/amin-ruhul/README.md

 ### Hi, I Am Ruhul Amin 👋

-As a software engineer with 3+ years of industry experience, I have a passion for problem-solving and a curious mind that thrives on learning.
+As a software engineer with 3 years of hands-on experience, I have a passion for problem-solving and a curious mind that thrives on learning.
 With hard work, dedication, and persistence I always try to find effective solutions to complex problems.
 My objective is to continuously grow through a rewarding and challenging career in software development.

 ---